American Christian Academy (Alabama)

-American Christian Academy is a private Christian school located in Tuscaloosa, Alabama, United States, with students in grades PK-12.
+American Christian Academy is a private Christian school located in Tuscaloosa, Alabama, United States, with students in grades PK–12.
 It operates in the former Eastwood Middle School on Veterans Memorial Parkway, which it purchased from the Tuscaloosa City School Board.
+ACA is a member of the Association of Christian Schools International (ACSI).
 ACA has been a fully accredited school since 1990.

 Demographics

-The demographic breakdown of the 893 K-12 students enrolled in 2019-20 was:
+The demographic breakdown of the 894 K–12 students enrolled in 2021–22 was: